GAA and Orange Order brought together in cultural visit

-At Ballynafeigh Orange Hall in south Belfast, two sides of the community came together to share their cultures.
+At Ballynafeigh Orange Hall in south Belfast, two sections of the community came together to share their cultures.

-In return, Bredagh GAC invited members of the society to the Feile Peile na nÓg GAA tournament at Cherryvale playing fields.
+The tour gesture was reciprocated - Bredagh GAA invited members of the Ballynafeigh society to Feile Peile na nÓg, a youth Gaelic football tournament at Cherryvale playing fields.

 Among those at Ballynafeigh Orange Hall for the visit was DUP MLA Christopher Stalford, who last Sunday accompanied DUP leader Arlene Foster to a GAA match, the Ulster Football Final.